RandstormBTC/randstorm/README.md

 The code inside the if block will only be executed if all three conditions are true.
 If you aren't using an old version of Netscape, then the code block will be skipped.
 As of 2011, most people were using more modern browsers like Internet Explorer, Firefox, Google Chrome, Safari, or Opera.
 This means that the random number generator was seeded using rng_seed_time() with Math.random() as the only source of entropy.

-## Generating a Bitcoin address
+##  Math.random() predictability
-I made an HTML file you can run in the browser.
-It creates private keys with a set seed using the Javascript SecureRandom function found in [rng.js](http://www-cs-students.stanford.edu/~tjw/jsbn/rng.js)
+I made an HTML file you can run run with different browsers.
+It creates private keys with a set seed using the Javascript SecureRandom function found in [rng.js](http://www-cs-students.stanford.edu/~tjw/jsbn/rng.js).
+More modification will be coming soo.

-Currently I am running it in Node.js to test private key collision rates.

 <p align="center">
   <a href="https://github.com/RandstormBTC/randstorm/blob/main/SecureRandomGenerator.html">